Andre-lab/evodock/README.md

 ### Installation

-Clone the cubicsym repository and `cd` into it.
+Clone the evodock repository and `cd` into it.
 Then run the install script.
 ```console
 git clone https://github.com/Andre-lab/evodock.git
 cd ./evodock